andrewyohanes123/sirius.adapter/README.md

-# sirius-connect
+# sirius.adapter
-sirius-connect is a module to connect to a [sirius.js](https://github.com/EdgarJeremy/sirius.js)/[sirius.ts](https://github.com/EdgarJeremy/sirius.ts)-crafted backend.
+sirius.adapter is a module to connect to a [sirius.js](https://github.com/EdgarJeremy/sirius.js)/[sirius.ts](https://github.com/EdgarJeremy/sirius.ts)-crafted backend.
 It automatically detects and provide a model representation to each models in the backend that can be used to manipulate the representative model.
 Making it a real-life ORM for the frontend.

 sirius-connect also provide the ability to manage auth & session under-the-hood.